 coming year.
 All the other eligible charities will be considered for a smaller amount of funds the following April and/or supported with projects during the year.

-The Education Committee supports local public education by providing mentors, tutors, lunch buddies, proctors, reading to kindergarten classes, building gardens for middle school science classes, serving as judges for high school projects, supporting book fairs, and providing clerical work if needed.
-We have collected books, school supplies, backpacks, and Box Tops for Education to benefit children in need at local schools each year.
-NMWC membership has supported activities at North Mecklenburg High, Hopewell High, Bradley Middle, J.M.
-Alexander Middle, Blythe Elementary, Barnette Elementary, Cornelius Elementary, J.V.
-Washam Elementary, and Winding Springs Elementary schools.
-In addition to assistance to area children, our group offers mentoring opportunities for women who are returning to college through the ANSWER Scholarship program and we finically support the new adult programs at Caterpillar Ministries.
+The Education Committee supports local public education by providing mentors, tutors, lunch buddies and proctors.
+We also serve as judges for high school projects, and support the school book fairs.
+We have collected books, school supplies, backpacks and Box Tops for Education to benefit children in need at local schools each year.
+This year the NMWC membership will be partnering with Blythe Elementary, Bradley Middle School and Hopewell High School.
+NMWC offers mentoring opportunities for women who are returning to college through the ANSWER Scholarship program and we finically support the new adult programs at Caterpillar Ministries.